-Trabeculectomy is a standard surgery for lowering pressure inside the eye when medical treatments or laser surgery have failed to bring the eye pressure low enough.
-In this operation, a small hole is made in the wall of the eye, and a “trapdoor” is created over this hole to allow fluid to escape the eye.
-The fluid is shunted from inside the eye, past the obstructed trabecular meshwork, through the small hole and “trapdoor,” while remaining underneath the outer clear membrane of the eye (conjunctiva).
+Trabeculectomy is a standard surgery for glaucoma that lowers pressure inside the eye when medical treatments or laser surgery have failed to bring the eye pressure low enough.
+In this operation, a small hole is made in the wall of the eye, and a “trapdoor” or “flap” is created over this hole to allow fluid to escape the eye in a controlled fashion.
+The fluid is shunted from inside the eye, bypassing the obstructed trabecular meshwork, through the small hole and “trapdoor,” while remaining underneath the outer clear membrane of the eye (conjunctiva).
 This forms a small blister or “bleb” underneath the upper eyelid.
 Normally, no one will be able to see the “bleb” just by looking at the eyes.

 Trabeculectomy is a very delicate operation that requires an operating room, local anesthesia of the eye, an anesthesiologist, and about an hour of operating time.
 It is successful about 60-80 percent of the time in controlling the eye pressure during a period of five years.

 After the surgery, patients will typically stop using any glaucoma medications that were previously prescribed, and then begin a regimen of antibiotic and steroid eye drops to prevent infection and control inflammation.
 When successful, trabeculectomy is very effective at lowering eye pressure and is considered one of our “gold standard” procedures, especially for patients with moderate to advanced glaucoma.

 View a transcript of the video